Dieffenbacher: History

 Dieffenbacher began receiving their first export orders from other European countries in 1956.
 The export business expanded rapidly beyond Europe in the 1960s with orders from countries such as the United States, Brazil, Mexico and many more.

-From the 1960s onward Dieffenbacher introduced new products for the forming sector and further produced e.g. injection molding machines or presses for processing fiber-reinforced polyester plastics.
+From the 1960s onward, Dieffenbacher introduced new products for the forming sector and further produced e.g. injection molding machines or presses for processing fiber-reinforced polyester plastics.

 Somewhere around the middle of the 1970s, Dieffenbacher constructed a continuous cold pre-pressing system, an enormous step towards continuous particle board production for the company.

 As the fourth Dieffenbacher generation, Wolf-Gerd Dieffenbacher joined the company in 1980.
-In the following decades the company expanded globally and became a complete systems manufacturer.
+In the following decades, the company expanded globally and became a complete systems manufacturer.

-In 1999, Dieffenbacher further expanded its plastics forming technology division by developing the direct process for long-fiber-reinforced thermoplastics (D-LFTs).
+In 1999, Dieffenbacher further expanded its plastics-forming technology division by developing the direct process for long-fiber-reinforced thermoplastics (D-LFTs).

 In 2011, Dieffenbacher was awarded the AVK Innovation Award for the development of the direct manufacturing process for SMC parts.
 They also introduced the HP-RTM system to the market.
 In 2014, Dieffenbacher founded its Recycling division.
 The focus of this operation is on the manufacture of complete systems for the treatment of various industrial waste materials.
 Another milestone was soon to follow in 2015; In that year, Dieffenbacher presented a new continuous press for the manufacture of particle board, the CPS+, successor to the CPS press system.

 Christian Dieffenbacher stepped up into company management in 2016 after two years as a consultant.
 In the same year, Dieffenbacher has developed the Tailored Blank Line for the mass production of locally reinforced thermoplastic components consisting of the Fibercon and the Fiberforge.

+On 1 January 2024, Dieffenbacher acquired the know-how and key assets of the Austrian power plant manufacturer BERTSCHenergy through the DIEFFENBACHER Energy GmbH subsidiary.

+Also in January 2024, Lukas Langer, grandson of Albert Dieffenbacher, joined the management board, taking over the position of Chief Financial Officer (CFO).